JVanloofsvelt/jornhub/content/articles/fenwick-trees/index.md

 ## Terminology

+Input array
-**Input array:** the array for which prefix sum queries will be performed, facilitated by the use of a Fenwick tree.
+: the array for which prefix sum queries will be performed, facilitated by the use of a Fenwick tree.

+LSB
-**LSB:** acronym for “least significant bit”
+: acronym for “least significant bit”

+MSB
-**MSB:** acronym for “most significant bit”
+: acronym for “most significant bit”

 ## Key 1 - Binary representation of integers: a decision tree